jankotek/mapdb/README.md

 * Various write modes (transactional journal, direct, async or append) to match various requirements.

-* ACID transactions (only one-global transaction at a time; JDBM does not have concurrent transactions).
+* ACID transactions (only one-global transaction at a time; MapDB does not have concurrent transactions).

 * Very flexible; works equally well on an Android phone and a supercomputer with multi-terabyte storage.